Rates and Charges are an important source of revenue to Council so that it can continue to fund and improve facilities across the municipality.

 A conservation covenant is a voluntary agreement between Trust for Nature and the landowners.
 It is placed on the title of the land to ensure that the natural bushland is permanently protected.
 The Council offers a rate rebate to landowners who register a Trust for Nature conservation covenant on their property.

 The rebate acknowledges the long-term commitment of these landowners to conserving the biodiversity on their land.
 Landowners will receive a rebate of up to $25 per hectare of land placed under covenant.
 The total rebate will depend on the rated value of the covenanted area, with a minimum payment of $50 and a maximum payment of $500.
-For further information on conservation covenants, visit the Trust for Nature website, via the link below.
+For further information on conservation covenants, visit the Trust for Nature website.

 Reprinting of Rates Notices